In Utero: Background

 Nirvana broke into the mainstream with their second album, Nevermind, in 1991.
 Despite modest sales estimates, Nevermind was a major commercial success, popularizing the grunge movement and alternative rock.
 Nirvana expressed dissatisfaction with the sound of the album, citing its production as too polished.
-Early in 1992, songwriter Kurt Cobain told Rolling Stone that Nirvana's next album would showcase "both of the extremes" of their sound, saying: "It'll be more raw with some songs and more candy pop on some of the others.
+Early in 1992, the singer, Kurt Cobain, told Rolling Stone that Nirvana's next album would showcase "both of the extremes" of their sound, saying: "It'll be more raw with some songs and more candy pop on some of the others.
 It won't be as one-dimensional."
-The Nevermind producer, Butch Vig, said later that Cobain had needed to work with a different producer to "reclaim his punk ethics or cred".
+The producer of Nevermind, Butch Vig, said later that Cobain had needed to work with a different producer to "reclaim his punk ethics or cred".

 Cobain wanted to start work in mid-1992, but his bandmates lived in different cities, and Cobain and his wife, Courtney Love, were expecting the birth of their daughter, Frances Bean.
 Nirvana's record label, DGC Records, had hoped to release a new Nirvana album for the 1992 holiday season; instead, they released the compilation album Incesticide.

-In a Melody Maker interview published in July 1992, Cobain said he was interested in recording with Jack Endino, who had produced Nirvana's 1989 debut album Bleach, and Steve Albini, former frontman of the noise rock band Big Black, who had produced various independent releases.
+In a Melody Maker interview published in July 1992, Cobain said he was interested in recording with Jack Endino, who had produced Nirvana's 1989 debut album Bleach, and Steve Albini, the former frontman of the noise rock band Big Black, who had produced various independent releases.
 In Seattle in October 1992, Nirvana recorded several demos with Endino, mainly as instrumentals, including songs later rerecorded for In Utero.
-Endino recalled that the band did not ask him to produce its next record, and that they constantly debated working with Albini.
+Endino recalled that they did not ask him to produce their next record, and that they constantly debated working with Albini.

 Nirvana recorded another set of demos while on tour in Brazil in January 1993.
 "Gallons of Rubbing Alcohol Flow Through the Strip" was recorded by Craig Montgomery at BMG Ariola Ltda in Rio de Janeiro, during the three-day demo session.
-The song was originally titled "I'll Take You Down to the Pavement", a reference to an argument between Cobain and Guns N' Roses singer Axl Rose at the 1992 MTV Video Music Awards.
+It was originally titled "I'll Take You Down to the Pavement", a reference to an argument between Cobain and the Guns N' Roses singer Axl Rose at the 1992 MTV Video Music Awards.